maxtyson123/Mweb/README.md

  Mweb, a simple html extension that uses json and C#
 # Usage Guide
- Example project can be cloned from this repo, or found under [INSTALL LOCATION]/Examples/ if installed via installer
+ Example project can be cloned from this repo, or found under [INSTALL LOCATION]/Examples/ if installed via installer On any example code/required igore the *and text follwing as its comment code
  ### Folder Setup

   Your project needs to contain two files: <br><pre>